 ⏰ If you already have a caregiver: If your condition is severe and friend or family member is helping you with personal care (feeding, bathing, dressing, walking, bathroom, etc) you may qualify for funding to pay that person a salary.
 Learn more.

 ⏰ For housing, there are many programs you can apply for that provide cheap, clean, safe, housing.
 Some programs do not care if you are disabled and only look at finances.
 Other ones (often the nicer ones) are specifically for people who are either elderly or disabled.
 In many cases, you do not need to be approved for disability and can apply in with a doctor’s letter.
 Most programs have waiting lists.
 Start now, and you will be creating more opportunities for your future.

 ⏰ For student loan disability discharges, being on disability often makes no difference at all.
 Most people qualify by getting a special form signed by a doctor.

-⏰ For handicapped parking placards, they don’t care if you are on disability.
-You need a form signed by your doctor.
+⏰ For disability parking placards, they don’t care if you are on disability.
+You need a very simple form signed by your doctor.

 ⏰ For other disability assistance, Social Security is not the only form of disability you can apply for.
 There may be other types of disability assistance you are eligible for.